ManiacalLabs/Engravinator.com/docs/mk1/BOM_Guide.md

 While the zip ties are absolutely required, the rest of the items listed here are merely recommended.
 Everything below can easily be found online or in your local hardware store.

 -   **Zip Ties:** Strain relief is handled in many places via the use of small zip ties.
-The size you need have roughly a 2.5mm x 1mm cross section and be at least 100mm long.
+The size you need should have roughly a 2.5mm x 1mm cross section and be at least 100mm long.
 This is typically the smallest size you will see for sale.
 -   **Silicone/Rubber Feet:** These depend on how you will be using your Engravinator but we recommend 25mm x 25mm square, self-stick, silicone rubber feet.
 It will help keep the machine in place while engraving.
 -   **Heat shrink tubing:** When soldering the wires to each of the limit switches, we highly recommend using short lengths of 3mm diameter heat shrink tubing to insulate the solder joints.
 Plus it just looks nicer :)